Mount Adams Climb Itinerary

 Day 2

 Summit day.
-To ensure safety and optimum traveling conditions, we’ll begin the climb early to reach the summit around dawn.
+To minimize risk and maximize our optimum traveling conditions, we’ll begin the climb early to reach the summit around dawn.
 Our route takes us to 12,276 feet, where we’ll reach the true summit of Mt.
 Adams.
 We’ll take photos of Mt.
 Rainer, as well as the other volcanoes visible from Adams’ summit, such as Mt.
 St. Helens and Mt.
 Hood.
 At a moderate pace, the summit climb should take four to six hours.
 On our way down, should conditions warrant, we’ll have the opportunity to glissade and this can be one of the most enjoyable aspects of the descent back to High Camp.
 At High Camp, we’ll pack up or belongings and head down to the trailhead, then either overnight in Trout Lake or drive back to Seattle.